BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 - Cauchy's integral formula: Follow the definition.
 It is on line integral, a closed path, Don't over think.
 Although there might be something related
 - Goodnotes - 13 Hours.

-Wrap up this course:
+2021-08-22 W12 - Wrap up this course:

 - Roles and responsibility
   - School, Program: provide a structured courses
-  - Teacher: Pick up textbook, tune the learning curve, set the deadline, suggest the reference, answer questions such as motivation and application behind the theory.
+  - Teacher: Pick textbook, tune the learning curve, **set the deadline**, suggest the reference, answer questions such as motivation and application behind the theory.
   - Student: Everything.
+- Basically, I completed the course per my plan.
+Of course, there were some adjustments, but overall it went well.
+A lot of reading, a lot of knowledge, and a lot of practice.
-- I think we lack discussion.
-Casual chat, talks about various topics, our doubts, our mistakes, and our questions.
+- I think the students lack discussion.
+The forum is not active and not efficient in exchanging ideas.
+I made a few friends but way not enough.
+Have to admit that the remote study can not provide the same or similar experience in the class.
+Casual chat, talks about various topics, such as doubts, mistakes, and questions.
-- Quit interesting topics, study the Euler formular in textbook rather than a popular science book, varisou theorems, first time to enter into the complex analysis world
+- This course covers exciting topics, refreshes Linear Algebra and calculus, and studies new topics such as multivariate calculus and complex analysis.
+It is great to learn the Euler formula in a textbook rather than a popular science book.
-- Lots of area to explore, but you need to move on.
-There are more interesting things ahead, and settle in somewhere which can make impact
+- Lots of areas to explore, but you need to move on.
+There are more interesting things ahead.
+Focus on the key things.

 # Reference